Western African Ebola epidemic: Nigeria

 The first case in Nigeria was a Liberian-American, who flew from Liberia to Nigeria's most populated city of Lagos on 20 July 2014.
-On 6 August 2014, the Nigerian health minister told reporters that one of the nurses that attended to the Liberian had died from the disease.
-5 newly confirmed cases were being treated at an isolation ward.
+On 6 August 2014, the Nigerian health minister told reporters that one of the nurses who attended to the Liberian had died from the disease.
+Five newly confirmed cases were being treated at an isolation ward.

 On 22 September 2014, the Nigerian health ministry announced, "As of today, there is no case of Ebola in Nigeria."
 According to the WHO, 20 cases and 8 deaths were confirmed, including the imported case, who also died.
-4 of the dead were health workers who had cared for the index case.
+Four of the dead were health workers who had cared for the index case.

-The WHO's representative in Nigeria officially declared the country Ebola-free on 20 October 2014, after no new active cases were reported in the follow up contacts, stating it was a "spectacular success story".
-Nigeria was the first African country to be declared Ebola free.
-This was largely due to the early quarantine efforts of Dr. Ameyo Stella Adadevoh at First Consultants Medical Centre in Lagos.
+The WHO's representative in Nigeria officially declared the country Ebola-free on 20 October 2014, stating it was a "spectacular success story".
+Nigeria was the first African country to be declared Ebola-free.
+This was largely due to the early quarantine efforts of Dr. Ameyo Stella Adadevoh.